 Should you Sell Mineral Rights

-One topic that sparks heated debates is deciding if you should sell mineral rights or hold onto them.
 You’ll find strong opinions on both sides of this argument because there is no right answer.
 The decision to sell mineral rights is a personal one.
-Since it’s a personal decision, the best thing we can do is lay out the difference between selling mineral rights or holding onto them.
+Since it’s a personal decision, the best thing we can do is lay out the pros and cons of selling mineral rights.
+You will need to take some time and consider your options.
+Whether selling mineral rights is a smart decision for you is only something you can determine!

 The Case for Holding Onto Mineral Rights